Por Debajo de la Mesa: Background

-In 1991 Miguel released Romance, a collection of classic Latin ballads, the oldest of which dates back to the 1940s.
+In 1991, Miguel released Romance, a collection of classic Latin ballads, the oldest of which dates back to the 1940s.
 The album was produced by Armando Manzanero and arranged by Bebu Silvetti, and was credited for revitalizing the bolero genre.
 It also made history as the first Spanish-language album to be certified gold by the Recording Industry Association of America (RIAA) in the United States.
 A follow-up to Romance was released in 1994 under the title Segundo Romance (Second Romance), which was produced by Miguel, Juan Carlos Calderón and Kiko Cibrian.
 Both albums received a platinum certification by the RIAA in the United States and also became successful in countries outside of Latin America and the United States, such as Finland and Saudi Arabia, selling over twelve million copies combined.

-In December 1996 Miguel held a press conference in Buenos Aires, Argentina, where he announced his desire to record a third Romance album and mentioned the possibility of working with Manzanero and Juan Gabriel.
+In December 1996, Miguel held a press conference in Buenos Aires, Argentina, where he announced his desire to record a third Romance album and mentioned the possibility of working with Manzanero and Juan Gabriel.
 He also expressed an interest in singing in Italian and Portuguese, although the album's songs are originally all in Spanish.
-Two months later Manzanero confirmed that he was working with Miguel on another bolero-inspired ballads album, under the tentative title Tercer Romance ("Third Romance").
+Two months later Manzanero confirmed that he was working with Miguel on another bolero-inspired ballad album, under the tentative title Tercer Romance ("Third Romance").
 Miguel's record label confirmed that fourteen tracks would be included on the album under the title Romances.
 "Por Debajo de la Mesa" was written by Manzanero as one of the two original compositions for the album along with "Contigo (Estar Contigo)".
 Manzanero stated that "Por Debajo de la Mesa" and "Dormir Contigo" were two of his favorite songs that he composed for Miguel.